fields¶

 # '\x3ch1\x3e\'hello\'\x3c/h1\x3e'

-• html_js_escape - use Python’s "string_escape" (or "unicode_escape" in python3) encoding, as well as replacing < and > with their escaped hex formats
+escape- use Python’s repr to escape the stringhtml_js_escape- use Python’s"string_escape"(or"unicode_escape"in python3) encoding, as well as replacing<and>with their escaped hex formats

 The Q class also accessts a quote keyword argument.
-This only applies if none of the escaping methods are specified, and is merely prepended and appended to the string.
+This only applies if none

-The gramfuzz.fields.Opt inherits from the And class can be used to wrap values, optionally raising an OptGram exception when built.
+The gramfuzz.fields.Opt inherits from the And class can be used to

 If an OptGram exception is raised, the current value being built will be ignored.